kirisu-dev/OpenRP-Image-Gen-Plugin/README.md

 - Tag locking especially for outfits.
 - Direct chatbox editing for images and mobile friendly UI

 ---
+### Some very ambitious plans (dont expect too much)
+- Manga Panel Mode - Create sequential images.
+Create chat bubbles with the chat (Not image generation) and put on the format provided.

+---
 ### Developer Notes
 - I'm adding a lot more characters now that the program itself is stable.